A Casimir preserving scheme for long-time simulation of spherical ideal hydrodynamics: Numerical integration algorithm

-To take advantage of the quantization of the original equations, we should solve \eqref{quant_euler} with a Lie--Poisson integrator.
-In this way we would get an exact conservation of the Casimir functions and a near conservation of the Hamiltonian.
-Since \eqref{quant_euler} is a Hamiltonian isospectral flow, we can apply one of the methods presented in \cite{modviv1}.
-The simplest method is the 2nd order isospectral midpoint rule (IsoMP).
-Given a time step disctretization $h$ it is given by
+To take advantage of the quantization of the original equations, it is preferable to solve the quantized system \eqref{quant_euler} in time using a \emph{Lie--Poisson integrator}, i.e.\ a time-stepping scheme that preserves the Lie--Poisson structure \citep[cf.][]{McMoVe2014c,McMoVe2016b}.
+This way we obtain exact conservation of the Casimir functions and near conservation of the Hamiltonian (in the sense of backward error analysis of symplectic integrators \citep[cf.][]{HaLuWa2006}).
+Since \eqref{quant_euler} is a Hamiltonian isospectral flow we can apply the Lie--Poisson schemes developed by \citet{modviv1}.
+We use here the second order isospectral midpoint rule (IsoMP).
+Given a time step parameter $h>0$ it is given by

-In the numerical scheme $\widetilde{W}$ is an auxiliary $N\times N$ matrix variable implicitly defined in the first line of \eqref{IRK_mid}.
-For the derivation and theory behind \eqref{IRK_mid} we refer to \cite{Viv2019}.
+where $I$ is the identity matrix.
+The matrix $\widetilde{W}$ is an auxiliary variable implicitly defined (together with $W_{n+1}$) by the two equations in \eqref{IRK_mid}.
+For further details on the method \eqref{IRK_mid} we refer to \citep{Viv2019}.

-We remark that the matrices $T^N_{lm}$, with the Frobenius inner product, share the orthogonality properties of $Y_{lm}$, with the $L^2(\Ss^2,\Cc)$ inner product.
-Therefore, if the initial vorticity $\omega_0$ is represented by a finite linear combination of spherical harmonics, then choosing $N$ sufficiently large, the exact Hamiltonian and enstrophy (cubic Casimir) coincide with the quantized ones.